pranav-P92/AWS-SAA/README.md

 ### Amazon CloudFront

 **Amazon CloudFront** is a **Content Delivery Network (CDN)** service provided by AWS.
+- delivers content to users with low latency and high speed by caching it at locations closer to users.
 It helps you **deliver content (websites, APIs, videos, images, apps)** to users with:

 - 🚀 **Low latency (fast loading)**